valdok/grin-rfcs/text/0023-multisig-wallet.md

 - Bob side
   - A quorum of $M_B$ Bob's actors decides to accept the funds.
 They choose the coin number for the output UTXO
   - Each actor generates the appropriate nonces (2 for output UTXO, and 1 for kernel).
-  - Round 1: they reveal the images: T1,T2 for the UTXO, and the kernel noce image.
+  - Round 1: they reveal the images: T1,T2 for the UTXO, and the kernel nonce image.
   - Round 2: each actor receives the aggregates for the UTXO and the kernel.
 And reveals its partial signatures
   - The aggregated kernel, offset and Bob's UTXO is sent to Alice
 - Alice side